bamboo wall cover is very similar

 several strips in order, paying attention to pattern match.
 Cutting

-Cutting them horizontally or cross cutting require miter chop saw with a
+Cutting them horizontally or cross cutting requires a miter chop saw with a

-shape plywood blade, put the rolled up bamboo cover on the saw and let the
+sharp plywood blade.
+Put the rolled up bamboo cover on the saw and let the

-saw run till full speed before slowly lower the blade to cut the bamboo
+saw run on full speed before slowly lowering the blade to cut the bamboo

 Apply wallpaper paste.

 For un-pasted wallpaper, apply pre-mixed paste using a large pasting brush